A guide to patisserie quality french laminated pastry using natural yeast!

 Red circle shows the starter height just before it’s peak and so the red star is the time we should use the starter!

 To make the starter, mix the starter ingredients and knead into a firm ball.
 Make sure everything is combined.
-Now let this sit for 12 hours in a big plastic container covered with a lid or cling film.
+Now let this sit for 12 hours on the counter in a big plastic container covered with a lid or cling film.

-The sponge will be expanded to about three times it’s original size and would feel like a sponge when you touch it.
-The texture will be airy and sponge like and would smell acidic.
+The dough will be expanded to about three times it’s original size and would feel like a sponge when you touch it.
+The texture will be airy and mesh like and would smell slightly acidic.
 This is now ready to be mixed with the dough.

 To make the dough mix all the dough ingredients and the starter sponge in a stand mixer and mix until everything is combined.
+Add water gradually just until you get a firm dough.
 When the dough forms, take it off the mixer on to a bench surface and knead slightly by hand, just to make sure it’s consistent and no lumps are present.
 You do not have to make it smooth, just make sure everything is properly mixed.

 Then flatten the dough slightly, as shown in the picture below, wrap it in cling film and refrigerate for about a day (24 hours) If I mix the dough around 11 am on Friday, I usually refrigerate it till Saturday morning (9 a.m or 10 a.m).
 I usually do this to fit my schedule,and this retardation is forgiving, so it doesn’t matter if you over do it by a couple of hours.

-This long slow proof allow yeast to multiply but without making the dough going soft.
+This long slow proof allows the yeast to multiply but without making the dough going soft.
 If we proof too much at this stage, we will be losing all the air during the lamination.
 So this is just to let the yeast kick start their fermentation.

 After the long retardation, now we are ready to laminate the dough.
 This is the crucial bit.
 This is where the layers are being added.
-The neater the layers now, the prettier your croissants will look.
+The neater the layers now, the prettier your croissants will look later.

 To make the butter slab, let butter go a little soft, just until it feels like play dough.
 Now all we do is mix butter with flour.

-Take the mix out and flatten it out between two cling films.
+Take the butter mix out and flatten it out between two cling films or parchment.
 The slab should be about 3/4 centimeter in thickness.
-Make it to a neat rectangle or a square (about 9″ by 9″ for this dough).
+Make it into a neat rectangle or a square (about 9″ by 9″ for this dough).
 Refrigerate this to firm up.
 Check this video.